Image credit: Pexels

 To manage freelancers effectively, you need to get to know the type of person you are working with.
 Take advantage of blogs like Freelancing Hacks to browse the kinds of content that freelancers are into.
 From there, you can get an idea of how they think and what matters to them.
 Then you can relate on a deeper level and communication and working together becomes easier.

 So, there you have it — six tools that cover a wide range of ecommerce freelance management challenges.
-As you get more and more adept at working with freelance ecommerce workers, you will be able to create a stronger induction and onboarding plan so that they all settle into work as quickly as possible.
+As you get more and more adept at working with ecommerce freelancers, you will be able to create a stronger induction and onboarding plan so that they all settle into work as quickly as possible.
 And whenever you introduce a new tool, make sure you test it yourself before rolling it out, and allow reasonable time for testing and familiarization.

 Haven’t hired remote yet?
 Sign up today to get started!
 It’s a great investment in yourself and your business.